PhD Statement Show

 The second space, the main, large gallery, showcases the expansive light installation Lightscape Sequence ‘Fragrant Harbour’ that integrates the findings of the theoretical research and the insights aggregated during the production of the previous experimental works into a comprehensive experiential narration.

-A documentation of the statement show can be found in the separate publication “On Lightscapes: Exploring the Cultural Aesthetic and Narrativities of Light and Colour in Hong Kong” in the Appendix or at:
+A documentation of the statement show can be found in the separate publication “On Lightscapes: Exploring the Cultural Aesthetic and Narrativities of Light and Colour in Hong Kong” at: